Romecodes/alx-higher_level_programming/0x04-python-more_data_structures/README.md

+/**
-A README on more data structures
+* This file/directory was created to tackle problems on data structures
+* All scripts are in Python
+*/